White Out (Once Upon a Time): In Storybrooke

-While trying to find her sister Anna (Elizabeth Lail), Elsa (Georgina Haig) traps the exit from Storybrooke by a giant ice wall which cuts power to the town.
+While trying to find her sister Anna (Elizabeth Lail), Elsa (Georgina Haig) blocks the exit from Storybrooke with a giant ice wall, which also cuts power to the town.
 Emma Swan (Jennifer Morrison), David Nolan (Josh Dallas), and Killian "Hook" Jones (Colin O'Donoghue) go to investigate the wall, while the townspeople rely on Mary Margaret (Ginnifer Goodwin) to lead them, since Regina (Lana Parrilla) has isolated herself from everyone — which worries her son Henry Mills (Jared S. Gilmore).
 Emma meets Elsa and tries talking to her; but Elsa is soon startled by David and Hook, and she blocks them off by forming a thick ice wall between them, trapping her and Emma.

 Elsa then gives Emma an ultimatum: either give her Anna, or stay in the ice cave and risk having Storybrooke frozen over.
 Emma then realizes that Elsa is not in control of her powers; her ultimatum was not a threat; it was a warning, as Anna helps Elsa control her powers.
 Emma begins to relate to her by telling her that she has magic as well.
 While trying to present her powers (after explaining her history), Emma begins to suffer from hypothermia.
 Elsa apologizes for trapping her; Emma eventually falls unconscious due to the intense cold.